QA-Team-lo/ruyisdk-gnu-tests/reports/gnu-plct/TH1520/README.test.report.md

 ---
-title: "SpacemiT K1/M1 (X60) GNU Toolchain (gnu-plct) Test Report"
+title: "Lichee Pi 4A GNU Toolchain (gnu-plct) Test Report"
-target_config: "targets/k1.toml"
+target_config: "targets/lpi4a.toml"
 unit_name: "gnu-plct"
 unit_version: "0.1.0" # the version of this test unit itself
-tags: ["toolchain", "gcc", "gnu-plct", "K1"]
+tags: ["toolchain", "gcc", "gnu-plct", "TH1520"]
 gcc_name: "riscv64-plct-linux-gnu-gcc"
 ---

-# SpacemiT K1/M1 (X60) GNU Toolchain (gnu-plct) Test Report
+# Lichee Pi 4A GNU Toolchain (gnu-plct) Test Report

-This report details a series of basic functionality and performance tests conducted on the bpi-f3 development board using the PLCT GNU Toolchain (`gnu-plct`) provided by RuyiSDK.
+This report details a series of basic functionality and performance tests conducted on the lpi-4a development board using the PLCT GNU Toolchain (`gnu-plct`) provided by RuyiSDK.
 The tests aim to verify the correct installation of the toolchain, its basic compilation and linking capabilities, and its performance on a standard benchmark (CoreMark).

 ## Environment Information